chadgavin/souffle-lang.github.io/pages/docs/interface.md

    souffle::tuple newTuple(rel);

-   /// place integers / symbols into the relation using << operator newTuple << "TestData" << 10;
+   /// place integers / symbols into the relation using << operator
+   /// the arity and the data type of the variables have to follow the relation "<my-rel>" correspondingly. newTuple << "TestData" << 10;

    // insert tuple into relation <rel-name>